adamyui/WallApp/README.md

 ### Front end
 <i>Found in: WallApp/location/templates/location/wall.html</i>

-As far as the visual design, I tried to make it simple but got carried away with the CSS3 webkit animations.
-Sorry about that, animations are awesome.
+As far as the visual design, I tried to keep it simple but <i>maybe</i> got carried away with the CSS3 webkit animations.
+Hope it's not distracting, I was just discovering how fun it is to animate svgs.

+## Getting the location from the browser
 Luckily most popular browsers support the JavaScript geolocation function
 ```
 navigator.geolocation.getCurrentPosition()